wolkenwelten/wolkenwelten-ts/ARCHITECTURE.md

      - `Being`: Base for living entities
      - `Character`: Player character with inventory and equipment
      - `Mob`: NPCs with AI capabilities
+     - `Projectile`: Base class for projectiles and spells
+     - `ItemDrop`: Represents items in the world
    - Handles physics, collision, and combat
+   - Supports attack callbacks and damage system

 5. **UI System (src/ui/)**
    - Component-based UI system using DOM elements